wekan/tcl-tk-kanban/README.md

 - 🎫 **Cards**: Add, edit, and manage cards with titles and descriptions
 - 💾 **SQLite Storage**: All data persists to `wekan.db` SQLite database
 - 🎨 **Clean GUI**: Intuitive Tcl/Tk interface with color-coded elements
-- �️ **Cross-platform Go GUI**: Modern Fyne-based interface available
+- 🖥️ **Cross-platform Go GUI**: Modern Fyne-based interface available
+- 🖱️ **Drag & Drop**: Full drag and drop support for cards, lists, and swimlanes
+- � **File Attachments**: Drag files onto cards to attach them
 - �📦 **Portable**: Can be built as a standalone .kit file
 - 📊 **XLSX Export**: Export boards to Excel files with image attachments using Go and Excelize